To build a small business website, there are ten things you need to know.

 It will be pretty simple to create a website, but it will not be quick.
 A solid website will take longer than you expect, whether you do it yourself or pay a developer.

-That’s because the bottleneck is in content development, not time consumingbuilding.
+That’s because the bottleneck is in content development, not building.
 Even simple content like a headshot or a “Welcome” blog article will take time to create.
 It should, too.
 There are no quick cuts when it comes to creating quality content.
 Make the necessary preparations.
 You will need words for content, images, and videos in some cases.

 6. Keep things tidy